atuttle/blog/blog/2021/sweat-the-small-stuff.md

 ![tabs rule, spaces drool. change my mind.](/img/2021/tabs-rule.jpg)

-Having [recently read Clean Code by Robert Martin](https://workingcode.dev/episodes/022-book-club-1-clean-code-by-uncle-bob-martin-pt1/), I find myself more put off by trivially-unclean code that I find in a code review than I was previously.
+Having [recently read Clean Code by Robert Martin](https://workingcode.dev/episodes/022-book-club-1-clean-code-by-uncle-bob-martin-pt1/), I find myself more put off by trivially-unclean code in a code review than I was previously.
 Not that I am upset with my teammates for imperfect code&mdash;far from it!

 But.